 It looks like they are disabling txcsum on m0n0 in some situations due to the same issue:

-#12 Updated by Dainel Spisak almost 9 years ago
+#12 Updated by Dainel Spisak about 9 years ago

 I am experiencing this problem under Pfsense 2.0 Mon May 24 01:39:17 EDT 2010 on my ALIX2c3.
 This worked correctly under 1.2.3-release for me.
 Under 2.0 if I go and reapply my WLAN interface settings TXCSUM is still set.
 But if I delete Bridge0 and recreate the WLAN <-> LAN bridge TXCSUM does get removed from my vr0 interface properly and WiFi traffic will start to work again.